 The Audi Q5, one of Audi's longstanding best sellers, is to be replaced by an all-new successor with a ground-up rework and an intense focus on connectivity, driver assistance, aeroacoustics and driving dynamics.
 This new SUV takes a defined and taut stance with a sculpturally flared Singleframe grille with a solid frame that dominates the front end.

 Outside the Audi Q5 boasts a curved and strongly undercut shoulder line which gives structure to the side view.
 The wheel arches are strongly emphasised and give reference to quattro permanent all-wheel drive system.
 Horizontal lines at the front and rear convey a real sense of width and presence.
-The vehicle itself is 4.66 metres long, 1.89 metres wide and 1.66 metres tall meaning it has grown in nearly all dimensions compared the the previous model.
+The vehicle itself is 4.66 metres long, 1.89 metres wide and 1.66 metres tall meaning it has grown in nearly all dimensions compared tO the previous model.
 Even so, the unladen weight has been reduced by up to 90kg depending on the engine thanks to a intelligent material mix in the body.

 The new Q5 is also top of its class in aerodynamics with the four-cylinder versions attaining a cd figure of 0.30 with the aerodynamically optimised roof.
 Wind noise is particularly low, and vibration comfort is high.
 In the Q5 Audi indulges the driver and passengers with the best interior acoustics in its class.